BlackYoup/outlook-notifier/README.md

 + Auto fetch
 + Set how often the module will fetch for new mails
++ Instant updates when you're changing the counter (i.e reading a mail)
++ Customizable settings
++ Notifications

 ### TODO

-+ Add notifications
-+ Play a sound when new mails are received
 + Multi languages (at least English and French)
 + Don't only check inbox but also other folders if specified (when your mails are automaticaly filtered to a specific folder)
 + Read / answer mails without going to [Outlook.com](https://outlook.com)
 + and a bunch of other features

 ### Changelog

+#### v0.7.0 (15/08/14)

++ Add notifications when new mail is received.
+It shows the mail's subject and play a sound

 #### v0.6.0 (7/08/14)